SergeyKrasnozhon/ExhibitionChallenge/README.md

 This challenge is inspired by the "Avengers S.T.A.T.I.O.N." mobile application (iOS / Android) developed by us: http://to.acoustiguide.com/avengers/demo

-As a general time guide, the challenge was completed by us in 3 hours, bonus points one extra hour.
+As a general time guide, the challenge was completed by us in 3 hours (per platform), bonus points one extra hour.
 You have all the time you need to complete the challenge at your leisure.

 Be a good code-repository citizen.
 Commit your code in logical blocks and often.